-If you’re curious about Web 3 and data science and how the advancement of Web 3 can potentially impact and elevate your career in data science, then this post is for you.
+If you’re curious about Web 3 and data science; And how the advancement of Web 3 can potentially impact and elevate your career in data science, this post is for you.

 Web 3, or Web 3, is the latest buzzword to take over the internet.
 The topic has drawn the attention of Twitter, GameStop and Elon Musk, but with internet trends moving so quickly, you may not know what it is.
 While you may have heard of it, Web 3’s definition may still be unclear.
 Especially unclear, Web 3 and data science…

 How will Web 3 impact your data career and what changes should you expect to see?
 Read on for full answers to these pressing questions.

 The term Web 3 first emerged in 2014, but its popularity is fairly recent.
 As its underlying technologies improve, this future of the internet is drawing closer daily.
 Take a look…